microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 It should take around 10 minutes to finish installation depending on your Internet speed.
 Once the installation is complete, you should see Visual Studio Code and Arduino IDE shortcuts on your desktop.

+**Notice:** Occasionally, when you launch VS Code, you will be prompted with an error that cannot find Arduino IDE or related board package.
+To solve it, close VS Code, launch Arduino IDE once and VS Code should locate Arduino IDE path correctly.
+{: .notice--warning}

 ### macOS (Preview)

 Follow these steps to prepare development environment on macOS.